Why not Start a Startup? The myths of not starting up…

 There is no guarantee that following the footsteps of successful people we automatically become successful, it is only that we cut our nagging doubts and build our depleted confidence by choosing the path that has led to success stories.
 Just that it enhances our chance of success.

-It is the “degree of clarity” and “depth of confidence” that critically matters in making a startup… Click To Tweet
+It is the “degree of clarity” and “depth of confidence” that critically matters in making a startup idea a success.
+Click To Tweet

 It is not the IDEA that provides the insurance to success.
 There are hundred of similar ideas that keep floating in the startup stratosphere (the layer of gases above the earth) and (best of ideas above the rest) that have tested the level of water, few ideas manage to stay afloat and swim across the English Channel.
 The name “English” may change but the challenge of crossing the channel remains.
 Idea itself cannot stand the test of time unless it is time tested with our passion and perseverance.
 It is the power of passion behind the idea that matters.
 It is the potent of perseverance behind the idea that truly matters.